alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 >
 > A _shared element transition_ determines how an activity's _shared elements_ (also called _hero views_) are animated between two activities.

-**Figure 1.2** gives a nice illustration of window content transitions and shared element transitions in action.
-In the example, activity `A` displays a grid of Radiohead album covers and activity `B` displays a background image and some details about the selected album.
+**Figure 1.2** gives a nice illustration of window content transitions and shared element transitions used in the Google Play Newsstand app.
+Although we can't be sure without looking at the Newsstand source code, my best guess is that the transitions are set as follows:

+* The exit and reenter window content transitions for activity `A` (the calling activity) are both `null`.
+We can tell because the views in `A` are not animated when the user exits or reenters the activity.
+* The enter window content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into view from the bottom of the screen.
-The exit and reenter window content transitions for `A` are both `null`, meaning that no animation will take place on the views in `A` when the user exits or reenters the activity.
-The enter and return window content transitions for `B` on the other hand are a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
-As for the shared element transitions, the enter and return transitions both use a simple `ChangeImageTransform`.
+* The return window content transition for activity `B` is a `TransitionSet` that plays two child transitions that play in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
+The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity `A`.

-In this particular example, you will also notice that an alpha animation is performed on the background image near the end of the Activity Transition.
-Although it may look like it, this animation is not actually part of the called Activity's window content enter transition.
-Rather, the animation begins at the very end of `B`'s window content enter transition inside a `TransitionListener`'s `onTransitionEnd()` method.
-We'll learn more about when and why this might be necessary in a future post.
+* The enter and return shared element transitions both use a simple `ChangeImageTransform`, causing the magazine's cover `ImageView` to be animated seamlessly across the two activities.

+You've also probably noticed the cool circular reveal animation that plays under the shared element during the transition.
+We will cover how this can be done in a future blog post.
 For now, let's keep things simple and first familiarize ourselves with the Activity Transitions API.

 ### Getting Started with the Activity Transitions API